arnav-kr/0777/README.md

 > **Note:** If you have already solved the Challenge then you are requested to not share your solutions with others

-### The Second person (Obviously the one after me) who will solve the challenge will get an interesting reward! 🏆🎖️
+### The one to solve the challenge will get an interesting reward! 🏆🎖️ (yeah still applicable)